Jessica lied to her mother and the rest of her family.

 “I didn’t want there to be lies and dishonesty,” Wendi said.

-To ensure there was no deception, Wendi bought an airline ticket for Jessica’s mother to fly across the country and spend Christmas with Jessica and Wendi’s extended family.
+To ensure there was no deception, Wendi bought an airline ticket for Jessica’s mother to fly across the country and spend a week with Jessica and Wendi’s extended family.

 Wendi and Jessica’s mother went to the hospital when the baby was born.

-Jessica and her mother flew home and left Jayden with Wendi.
+Jessica and her mother flew home and left Janell with Wendi.
 They speak regularly.
-The two older boys and Jayden exchanged pictures.

 Wendi feels the relationship has remained close because “Everything I told Jessica I would do.
 I didn’t blow her off.”